Arctic Refuge drilling controversy: 21st century

 On December 3, 2020, the Bureau of Land Management gave notice of sale for the Coastal Plain Oil and Gas Leasing Program in the ANWR, with the Federal Register Notice published on December 7.
-The Livestream video drilling rights lease sale was scheduled for January 6, 2021.
+The livestream video drilling rights lease sale was scheduled for January 6, 2021.
 Of the twenty-two tracts up for auction, full bids were offered for only eleven tracts.
-An Alaskan state entity, the Alaska Industrial Development and Export Authority, won the bids on nine tracts.
+An Alaskan state entity, the Alaska Industrial Development and Export Authority (AIDEA), won the bids on nine tracts.
 Two small independent companies, Knik Arm Services LLC and Regenerate Alaska Inc, won one tract each.
-The auction generated $14.4 million, lower than the $1.8 billion estimate from the Congressional Budget Office in 2019, and the auction did not receive bids from any oil and gas companies.
+Less than 2 weeks after the initial auction results were announced, AIDEA announced it would not pursue two of the nine parcels they bid on.
+In total, 437,804 acres were leased across the 9 parcels, generating $11.5 billion in bid revenue and $16.5 million in total auction revenue (including first year rent and 20% of bids AIDEA was required to put down for tracts 22 and 23, even though they did not pursue those leases).
+The auction generated less than the $1.8 billion estimate from the Congressional Budget Office in 2019, and the auction did not receive bids from any oil and gas companies.
+A second auction in December 2024 and January 2025 also did not receive bids from any oil and gas companies.

 On June 1, 2021, Secretary of Interior Deb Haaland suspended all Trump-era oil and gas leases in the Arctic National Wildlife Refuge pending a review of how fossil fuel drilling would impact the remote landscape.
-Indigenous and conservation groups are urging Biden to make the suspension permanent.
+Indigenous and conservation groups urged Biden to make the suspension permanent.
+Regenerate Alaska and Knik Arm Services LLC requested to rescind their leases in May 2022 and August 2022, respectively.
+On September 6, 2023, the Biden administration cancelled the leases.

+On January 20, 2025, President Donald Trump signed an executive order declaring that the protected wildlife refuge will be open for gas and oil exploration.